dask-contrib/dask-sql/docs/pages/machine_learning.rst

 5.1 Automl in SQL
 -----------------
-Wants to try different models with different parameters in SQL ?, Now you can start automl experiment with the help ``tpot`` framework which trains and evaluates number of different sklearn compatible models and uses dask for distributing the work across the dask clusters. use below SQL syntax for automl and for more details refer `tpot automl framework <https://epistasislab.github.io/tpot/>`_
+Want to try different models with different parameters in SQL?
+Now you can start automl experiments with the help of the ``tpot`` framework which trains and evaluates a number of different sklearn compatible models and uses dask for distributing the work across the dask clusters.
+Use below SQL syntax for automl and for more details refer to the `tpot automl framework <https://epistasislab.github.io/tpot/>`_